Museum Accessibility Information Service

 Visitors with disabilities can collect their tickets directly from the ticket office in Piazza Pitti (to the right of the main entrance).
 For information and assistance, please contact the reception staff located at the ticket office and museum entrance (recognisable by the white or green t-shirt or tunic and badge).

-Uffizi ( download the map) The ordinary entrance involves climbing 4 flights of stairs (126 steps in total) to reach the second floor of the Gallery, which is the starting point for the museum visit.
+The ordinary entrance is located at Door 2, which leads to the Grand Ducal Staircase consisting of 4 flights of stairs (126 steps in total) to reach the second floor of the Gallery, which is the starting point of the museum visit.

 Boboli Gardens (download map)

 From the square, the climb to the entrance of the Pitti Palace is rather steep (with a maximum gradient of 20%), so an accompanying person is recommended for wheelchair users.
 The entire area is pedestrianised, and it is not possible to access it by vehicle; if you have a disabled person's badge, you can park nearby (for more information see the Florence City Council website).

 The ticket office is located to the right of the façade, on the same level as the entrance door, under an open loggia about 87 metres away.

 There are no steps to enter the inner courtyard of the palace (the Cortile dell'Ammannati).
 The courtyard is the entrance space where some services are located: the cafeteria, bathroom and bookshop, as well as the starting point for visiting the Pitti museums.
 From here it is possible to access the Boboli Gardens: on the left side of the courtyard there is a vaulted corridor that leads to a road with a dirt and gravel track (uphill), which leads to the Amphitheatre.
 The ordinary entrance, located in the courtyard near the cafeteria, instead involves climbing a winding incline (also known as a flat staircase) with 44 shallow steps and no handrail, which connects to a short paved slope leading to the Amphitheatre.